sasjs/cli.sasjs.io/docs/run.md

 Additional arguments may include:

 * `--target` (alias `-t`) - the target environment in which to deploy the services.
 If not specified, the first target will be used instead.
+The target can exist either in the local project configuration or in the global .sasjsrc file.

 ## sasjs run